opentracing/opentracing.io/content/guides/java/inject-extract.md

     });
 }
 ```
-The above method injects the invocation information into the `spanContext` on the consumer side.
+The above method injects the `spanContext` into the carrier on the consumer side.

 ```java
 protected Span extractTraceInfo(Tracer tracer, Invoker<?> invoker, Invocation inv) {